IBM-Bluemix-Docs/mobilefoundation/advanced_jsonstore.md

    {: tip}
    {: android}

 1. To push changes to an adapter, call the `findAllDirtyDocuments` to get a list of documents with modifications and then use `WLResourceRequest`.
-After the data is sent and a successful response is received make sure you call `markDocumentsClean`.
+After the data is sent and a successful response is received make sure, you call `markDocumentsClean`.

    ```java
     WLResponseListener responseListener = new WLResponseListener() {